Our Advisors

 Our Youth Ambassador Board

-The mission of the Youth Ambassador Board (YAB) is to further the Steve Fund’s goal of promoting the emotional and mental health of college and university students of color across the country.
-YAB members work towards this goal by providing a youth perspective and experience to the organization, supporting and providing feedback on existing Steve Fund programs and initiatives, and acting as mental health ambassadors, both digitally and in-person, in their communities.
-YAB celebrates and encourages diversity and pledges to uphold the Steve Fund’s values of integrity and commitment to deconstructing disparities in mental health.
+YAB members contribute their unique perspectives and experiences to the organization, supporting and providing feedback on Steve Fund programs and initiatives, and acting as mental health ambassadors online, in-person, and in their communities.
+Youth Ambassadors represent a range of backgrounds and experiences and pledge to uphold our values of integrity and commitment to addressing disparities in mental health.

-• Join a community of the next generation of mental health advocates and leaders of color;
+• Are a community of the next generation of mental health advocates and leaders

-• Use your insight and lived experiences to give feedback on the Steve Fund’s programs, services, and content;
+• Use their insight and lived experiences to provide feedback on the Steve Fund’s programs, services, and content

-• Represent the Steve Fund in various activities such as panel discussions, media interviews, and content development;
+• Represent the Steve Fund in panel discussions, media interviews, content development, and other activities

-• Serve as a liaison to your college campus and other youth-focused organizations in your community with the goal of establishing ongoing partnerships with the Steve Fund.
+• Serve as liaisons to their college campuses and other youth-focused organizations with the goal of establishing ongoing partnerships with the Steve Fund.

 Our Youth Advisory Board